-Tam Coc village is a wonderful little place in Ninh Binh Province, northern Vietnam.
+Tam Coc Village is a wonderful little place in Ninh Binh Province, northern Vietnam.
 With its stunning rice fields and limestone scenery it’s a place well worth visiting.

-After our stay in Cat Ba Island, we travelled to Hai Phong and and then carried on to Ninh Binh.
+After our stay in Cat Ba Island, we travelled to Hai Phong and then carried on to Ninh Binh.
 It’s quite a journey to make in one day so we decided to stay in Hai Phong overnight.

 Tuấn Ngọc Hotel in Tam Coc village

 If you are looking for a place to stay in Tam Coc village, we really recommend Tuấn Ngọc Hotel.
-It’s a 3 floor hidden gem, away from the busy main street and run by a local Vietnamese family.
+It’s a 3-floor hidden gem, away from the busy main street and run by a local Vietnamese family.
 We really enjoyed our stay here and especially loved the terrace where we could do a bit of work.

-On our arrival we were met with a cup of tea and coffee.
+On our arrival, we were met with a cup of tea and coffee.
 The lady of the house and the whole family were very welcoming, friendly and accommodating.

 Our room was very spacious and clean.
 It was so nice to be in a room with crisp clean sheets after a poor experience on Cat Ba Island.

-We also had a little balcony in our room overlooking the neighbours gardens and the limestone rocks.
+We also had a little balcony in our room overlooking the neighbour’s gardens and the limestone rocks.
 We instantly loved the place and decided to stay here longer than we initially planned.

 At 402,000 VND ($ 18 USD) per night with breakfast included it was a great base from which to explore the Tam Coc village.
 The food here was great, so most of the time we had lunch and dinner at our accommodation too.

-Exploring Tam Coc on a motorbike
+Exploring Tam Coc by Motorbike